www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * https://github.com/rohanpadhye/JQF
 * [ ] Consider [JSpecify](https://jspecify.dev/).
 * [ ] Consider OWASP's dependency-check-maven for checking security vulnerabilities in dependencies.
+* [ ] Ensure, that all scripts like Bash scripts are tested as well.
+  Consider creating a coverage report for this ,too.
 # Done Task
 * [x] Enable `dominant management` for daily Codeberg workflow, in order to speed it up and lessen resource usage.
   -> This was already the case.